Comox Houses for Sale

 About Comox, BC

 With a population of around 15,000 residents, Comox is like a sibling to the nearby city of Courtenay.
-Comox is part of the Comox Valley region that—in addition to Courtenay—is comprised of communities including Royston, Fanny Bay, Union Bay, Merville, and Black Creek.
+Comox is part of the Comox Valley region that—in addition to Courtenay—is comprised of communities including Royston, Union & Fanny Bay, Merville & Black Creek.

 Getting to Comox